 Immune Defense is designed to boost our natural defenses and to increase our immune system function.
 It ramps up the attack when a cold has gotten to you.
 Immune Defense may help reduce time spent being sick.
 It supports many aspects of general health including optimizing pain management, promoting cognitive function, and supporting healthy inflammatory and oxidative responses.
 Immune Defense may even help regulate stress!

 These eight ingredients in Immune Defense help protect us daily.
-Functional yeast extract is a great prebiotic derived from yeast that is high in beta-glucan.
+Functional yeast extract is a great prebiotic derived from yeast that is high in quality of 50% beta-glucan.
 Black seed oil helps to fortify immune function and helps protect us from oxidation and inflammation.
 Oleamide helps balance our natural immune defenses by increasing endocannabinoid activity.
 Tyrosol from the Rhodiola Rosea plant helps stabilize mast cells which may help reduce the impact of seasonal allergies.
-A highly potent extract of Reishi, one of the most effective immune balancing mushrooms!
+A highly potent extract of Reishi, one of the most effective immune balancing mushrooms.
 PEA appears to significantly reduce downtime and increase recovery time from sickness.
 Turkey Tail also reduces sick time.
-Zinc may reduce both the severity and duration of colds!
-Really a great product.
+Zinc may reduce both the severity and duration of colds.
+Really a great product!

 300 - 320 mg